bramus/mastodon-redirector/README.md

 # Mastodon Profile Redirect

 One thing that’s a bit of a hassle with Mastodon is that you can’t immediately follow people on other instances: you have to copy the username and search for it on the instance that hosts your account.
+Same story with favoriting and boosting their posts, when viewed on their instance’s URL.

 To make this easier, this extension exists.